ipni/specs/IPNI.md

   remaining format of metadata.
 The opaque data is send to the provider when retrieving content for the provider to use to retrieve the content.
 Storetheindex operators may limit the length of this field, and it is recommended to keep it below 100 bytes.
-* **`SeqNum`** is a monotonically increasing integer that starts at 0 and is incremented for each additional advertisement added to the chain.
-It is an optional field for the purpose of backward compatibility with older advertisements that lack a `SeqNum` field. `SeqNum` is used for the calculation of chain distance between different advertisements.
-An advertisement chain, whose advertisements do not have a sequence number, can start adding advertisements with a `SeqNum` at any time, but must continue including an increasing `SeqNum` field in advertisements onward.
+* **`SeqNum`** is a monotonically increasing integer starting at 0 or at the current length of the advertisement chain, and is incremented for each additional advertisement added to the chain.
+It is an optional field for the purpose of backward compatibility with older advertisements that lack a `SeqNum` field.
+An advertisement chain, whose advertisements do not yes have a `SeqNum`, can start adding advertisements with a `SeqNum` at any time, but must continue including an increasing `SeqNum` field in advertisements onward.
 The maximum value for `SeqNum` is 2<sup>53</sup>-1.
 * **`ExtendedProvider`** is an optional field; if specified, indexers which understand the `ExtendedProvider` extension should ignore the `Provider`, `Addresses`, and `Metadata` specified in the advertisement in favor of those specified in the `ExtendedProvider`.
 The values